Smexxin/Spoofer/README.md

 ```sh-session
 C++ OPEN SOURCE / This is an Open source item so it doesn't have a .sln file, it's just a source distribution, lifting the ban of fiveM, it's free and don't sell it.
 ```
+**NOTE:**  If you're having trouble using it or don't understand the steps, Please Join Discord for HELP ❗

 ***
   <p align="center">